MinhasKamal/TrojanCockroach/README.md

 You can get a more clear understanding of the project from its pre-project- **[KeyLogger](https://github.com/MinhasKamal/KeyLogger)**.

 **Note:** I do not want newbies to abuse my project, so I am **not revealing all the secrets**.
-I also have made some nonsense changes in the code, so that no one can run it effectively without getting his hands dirty.
+The 'README' is not easy to understand either.
+I have also made some nonsense changes in the code, so that no one can run it effectively without getting his hands dirty.

 I will not also take any responsibility of someone else's ill act with my program.
 But I do believe that a real learner will learn a lot from this.